 Because it is illogical to attempt to add to or subtract from an actual infinity, logic teaches that when events or time are added one after the other (like years being added to the passage of time), then the series is not truly infinite (without a beginning or end).
 Since we do add years to the passage of time, that tells us that the universe is not actually infinite and, therefore, must have had a beginning at some point in the past.

 Reason No. 2 — An Actual Infinity Can Never Come to an End: An actual infinity can never come to an end because, by definition, an actual infinity is endless.
 However, in the universe all past series of events do come to an end — they come to the end in the present.
 Since past events come to an end in the present and because an actual infinity cannot, by definition, come to an end, an infinite number of past events in the universe cannot logically exist.
-Therefore, the universe cannot be infinite and must have had a beginning.
+Therefore, logic demands the conclusion that the universe cannot be infinite and must have had a beginning.